grattan/R_at_Grattan/docs/Data_visualisation.md

 <img src="Data_visualisation_files/figure-html/bar5-1.png" width="672" />

-2. Add empty space at the top of the chart to accomodate the long labels:
+2. Add empty space at the top of the chart to accommodate the long labels:

 ```r